Snowflake-Labs/sfquickstarts/site/sfguides/src/connectors_native_sdk_java_example/connectors_native_sdk_java_example.md

 ```

 ### Pausing and resuming
 The connector can be paused and resumed, whenever desired.
-To do so just click the `Pause` button in the `Data Sync` tab.
+To do so just press the `Pause` button in the `Data Sync` tab.
 When pausing is triggered the underlying scheduling and work execution mechanism is disabled.
 However, the currently processing tasks
 will finish before the connector actually goes into `PAUSED` state.
 Because of that, it can take some time before it happens.